wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 ----------------------

-Once the build is completed the credentials for your application will be available.

-To find your database credentials log on to your build machine and do the following:
+To find what to set your application credentials to ssh onto your new build machine

+>     ssh -p <build-machine-port> <username>@<build-machine-ip>

+and review the logs to find the credentials for your application

 >     root@localhost:/home/agile-deployer/adt-build-machine-scripts# ./Log.sh
 >     Which cloudhost do you want to view logs for DigitalOcean (do), Exoscale (exo), Linode (lin) or Vultr (vul)